vlayer-xyz/vlayer/examples/simple_email/vlayer/README.md

-# Email Proof Example
+# Email Proof example
-This example demonstrates how to use Email Proofs.
-It allows to mint NFT only by email owners from certain domain (@vlayer.xyz).
+This example shows how to use Email Proofs to mint a unique NFT.
+Only email owners from specific domains, like `@vlayer.xyz` or `@ethereum.org`, can mint the NFT.

+## How to run?
-Learn how to run this example here: https://book.vlayer.xyz/getting-started/first-steps.html
+Learn how to run this example here:
+https://book.vlayer.xyz/getting-started/first-steps.html